NEW LEADERSHIP - REAL RESULTS

 In 2009, she partnered with the Great Blacks in Wax Museum to launch “Bridgin’ a Gap,” a program that provided youth services such as art, dance, mentoring and more.
 The program eventually grew to have a mission focused more on the holistic development and extended resources to the entire city.

 In 2016, Angie fine-tuned these efforts even further through the development of “Restoring the Village” (RTV); building meaningful partnerships as she deeply believes in a collaborative approach.
 She is often described by others as a “Connector in the City,” using her talents, platform and experiences to help others.
 She does everything that she can to keep her ears to the ground, staying in-tune with not only the problems and needs throughout the city, but the great things that are happening daily as well.
-Evidence of this is seen as RTV currently has more than 200 community partnerships, posturing Angie as a well-respected and trusted leader in the city.
+Evidence of this is seen as RTV currently has a multitude of community partnerships, posturing Angie as a well-respected and trusted leader in the city.

 Born and raised in Baltimore’s Park Heights Community, Angie overcame many of the obstacles that are faced by local youth today.
 Those experiences help her to relate to the issues concerning our communities and the needs of the people.
 She received her education through the Baltimore City Public School System, graduating from Mergenthaler Vocational Technical High School with a Certificate and Accreditations in Computer-Aided Drafting Design (CADD).
 She also attended Baltimore City Community College for continued certifications in CADD.
 In addition, she graduated from Fortis College (formerly known as Medix) for Medical Assisting.